Last updated: July 1, 2026

 - Blog posts and case studies

-- Team bios, product specs, resource libraries
+- Team bios, product specs, and resource libraries

-2. Landing Page Creation
+2. Landing page creation

 - Campaign and event pages

-- Lead magnet and gated content forms
+- Lead magnet and gated-content forms

 - Conversion rate optimization testing (copy, CTAs, layouts)